raphaelm/django-debug-request/README.rst

 It's cURL in your Django!
 This is a very small and light-weight alternative to something like django-debug-toolbar that is useful to use in production when you need to figure out what is going wrong.
-It consists of one management command that supports limited subsect of the cURL command's arguments, but executes the request inside the Django stack using ``django.test.client.Client`` – with extended debug output.
+It consists of one management command that supports limited subset of the cURL command's arguments, but executes the request inside the Django stack using ``django.test.client.Client`` – with extended debug output.